-"The very same," Davis said with a boastful grin, making John give him a look of amazement.
+"The same," Davis said with a boastful grin, making John give him a look of amazement.

 "I'm no Scotty, but I get the job done," David said with a modest smile.

 "In 2017, the threat of all but assured destruction by nuclear weapons in the U.S. led to the creation of Mobile Attack Armor.
 Or mechas are they are also known as.
 These mobile weapons were very slow and bulky.
-However, their armor efficiency proved itself in the Avery Incident in Iran where militants attempted to fire a nuclear missile at the U.S. capital, which was stopped by the MAA.
-This resulted in the complete destruction of the Iranian government.
+However, their armor efficiency proved itself in the Avery Incident in Iran where militants tried to fire a nuclear missile at the U.S. capital, which was stopped by the MAA.
+This destroyed the Iranian government.
 With its destruction came the complete downfall of all radical terrorism in the twenty-first century."

-While everyone else was listening with eagerness David was slightly less attentive than his classmates.
-He already knew most of this and zoned out during the rest of the lesson.
-Eventually, the class ended and everyone soon piled out.
-The last pairs to exit were David and John as they went to the lunch room.
+While everyone else was listening with eagerness, David was less attentive than his classmates were.
+He already knew most of this and zoned out during the rest of the lesson., the class ended and everyone soon piled out.
+The last pairs to exit were David and John as they went to the lunchroom.
 As they made their way there the two friends conversed as usual.

-"You know, David, that was probably the shortest class I have ever been to."
+"You know, David that was the shortest class I have ever been to."
 John pointed out.

 "Heh, Nozomi.
 We were just looking for you."
-Said David sheepishly, obviously lying.
+Said David, lying.